rohitrango/FireANTs/README.md

 To check out some of the tutorials, check out the `tutorials/` directory for usage.
 Alternatively, to reproduce the results in the [paper](https://arxiv.org/abs/2404.01249) checkout the `fireants/scripts/` directory.

+## Documentation
+You can also check out the [Documentation](https://fireants.readthedocs.io/en/latest/).
+Feel free to reach out to me for improvements in the documentation.

 ## Datasets
 In the paper, we use the datasets as following:
 * Klein's evaluation of 14 non-linear registration algorithms: [here](https://www.synapse.org/#!Synapse:syn3251018)